10 Best Herbal Essential Oils For Ingrown Hair

 However, it is important to use it in moderation and perform a patch test to avoid potential skin irritation.

-Lavandula angustifolia, commonly known as English lavender, is a popular herb used to produce essential oils with soothing and antimicrobial properties.
+Lavandula angustifolia, commonly known as English lavender, is a popular herb used in the production of essential oils due to its calming and soothing properties.

 Cinnamomum zeylanicum, commonly known as cinnamon, is a popular herb used in essential oils for its antimicrobial and anti-inflammatory properties.